gardener/landscaper/docs/guided-tour/import-export/import-parameters/README.md

       dataRef: <name of a DataObject containing the parameter value>
 ```

-The `DataObjects` must belong to the same namespace as the `Installation`.
+The `DataObjects` and `Targets` must belong to the same namespace as the `Installation`.
 Note that it is also possible to store
 parameter values in `ConfigMaps` or `Secrets`.
 For more details, see [Imports](../../../usage/Installations.md#imports).